 Gainful employment information for the Certificate of Completion Culinary Arts can be found online.

-Students must complete a minimum of 73 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in the program must be completed with a ‘C’ or better.
+Students must complete a minimum of 73 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses in the program must be completed with a grade of ‘C’ or better.
 One course must be completed at Southwestern before the Certificate of Completion Culinary Arts is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).